ramana22/Job-_Watcher0-Chrome-Ext/README.md

 - Opens hiring.cafe in a new tab from the DevTools panel.
 - Captures Network requests made to the site while you interact with it.
 - Filters responses containing ".Net developer" (case-insensitive) and downloads them as a text file.
+- Adds a **Save search JSON** button in DevTools to grab every captured `POST https://hiring.cafe/api/search-jobs` response and download the raw JSON payloads.
 - Posts to `https://hiring.cafe/api/search-jobs` from an actual hiring.cafe tab opened by the extension (using your configured keyword + seniority filters), emails the results over SMTP, and downloads text/JSON files for each run.
  - Posts to `https://hiring.cafe/api/search-jobs` from an actual hiring.cafe tab opened by the extension (using your configured keyword + seniority filters), emails the results over SMTP, and downloads text/JSON files for each run.
 The options page shows whether the run emailed results and to whom.
 - Automatically retries the API call with a short backoff if hiring.cafe responds with "Too many requests" (HTTP 429), respecting any `Retry-After` header when present.